elastic/ml-cpp/CONTRIBUTING.md

 1. PR title summarizes the change, short and descriptive.
    1. Use prefixes for quick categorization:
-      1. [X.Y] Branch label if backport PR, if omited the PR only applies to master.
-Note, backport PR's are done after master PR, further explanation can be found below [#backport]
+      1. [X.Y] Branch label if backport PR, if omited the PR only applies to main.
+Note, backport PR's are done after main PR, further explanation can be found below [#backport]
       1. [ML] mandatory prefix, to be consistent with other repositories
       1. [FEATURE] If your pull requests targets a feature branch, this prefix helps as a filter
 1. A detailed summary of what changed.
 Some hints: